-The Director is responsible for the Language Appraisal Team and will always include the members of the Curriculum and Assessment Council.
-The core Language Appraisal Team is comprised of individuals who are knowledgeable about the FACS Instructional Program options for ELs and the English Learner Master Plan, including ELD and access to grade-level core curriculum,

-Primary Language Support, and Primary Language Instruction for ELs.
+The Director is responsible for the Language Appraisal Team and will always include the members of the Instruction Committee (Curriculum and Assessment Council).
+The core Language Appraisal Team is comprised of individuals who are knowledgeable about the Charter school Instructional Program options for ELs and the English Learner Master Plan, including ELD and access to grade-level core curriculum, Primary Language Support, and Primary Language Instruction for ELs.
 The LAT may also include special education teachers, and any other EL experts.
-FACS incorporates the responsibilities of the LAT into already existing multidisciplinary team structures such as Coordination of Services Teams (COST) and/or Student Success Teams (SST) to eliminate the duplication of efforts by school personnel.
+The Charter school incorporates the responsibilities of the LAT into already existing multidisciplinary team structures such as Coordination of Services Teams (COST) and/or Student Success Teams (SST) to eliminate the duplication of efforts by school personnel.
 The LAT Initial and/or Follow-up meetings may take place concurrently with the SST/COST Team.